Close Menu

 IS IT WORTH THE ATTORNEY FEE TO HIRE AN SSD LAWYER?

 It isn’t easy to get Social Security benefits and the application process can be frustrating for most people.
 But, having an attorney throughout this appeal process can help.
-It is our belief that when you have a law firm with experience handling your Social Security case, the SSA makes sure that they follow their own procedures.
+When you have a law firm with experience handling your Social Security case, the SSA makes sure they follow their own procedures.

 Additionally, when you have an attorney with legal experience, they will have access to Social Security’s decisions throughout the process.
 They can also submit medical evidence that may be missing from your case on your behalf.